Beauty and the Beast (musical): Instrumentation

 The "Alternate Orchestration", offered by Music Theatre International when licensing the show, is a reduced orchestration for 11 players.
-It is scored for percussion (including Drum Kit, Glockenspiel and other instruments), double bass, three woodwind players, a brass section consisting of a trumpet and French horn, violin, cello, synthesizer and piano (optionally doubling synthesized harp and celeste).
+It is scored for percussion (including Drum Kit, Glockenspiel and other instruments), double bass, three woodwind players, a brass section consisting of a trumpet (doubling on flugelhorn) and French horn, violin, cello, synthesizer and piano (optionally doubling synthesized harp and celeste).
 This orchestration has the option to be piano conducted (the conductor plays the piano part and conducts), though some shows have a separate conductor and pianist.

 For the Stage Entertainment productions of the show; Danny Troob re-orchestrated the score for 14 players.
 This new arrangement was mostly based on the licensed orchestration, with the string section played on keyboard 3.
 It was scored for three synthesizers, a percussion section, (including drums and glockenspiel), double bass, three woodwind players, two French horns in F, a trombone (doubling on bass trombone and tuba), two trumpets in B-flat, and a harp.
 However, Stage Entertainment soon started reducing the size of their orchestras for the production, replacing musicians with the electronic software KeyComp.
-The pit for the Paris production and for the 2016 Dutch revival were composed of seven musicians (two keyboards, three woodwind players, a percussion section, and a single French Horn).
+The pit for the Paris production and for the 2016 Dutch revival were composed of seven musicians (two keyboards, three woodwind players, a percussion section, and a single French horn).

-The last UK tour of the musical introduced reworked dance arrangements, and a new orchestration and vocal arrangements (some of them closer to the 2017 movie).
+The third UK tour of the musical introduced reworked dance arrangements, and a new orchestration and vocal arrangements (some of them closer to the 2017 movie).
 The score was reorchestrated for 10 players, who play using the electronic software KeyComp.
-It is scored for two synthesizers, two woodwind players, 1 trombone (doubling bass trombone), 1 french horn in F, 1 trumpet in B flat, 1 violin, 1 cello and a player playing both percussion and a drum kit.
+It is scored for two synthesizers, two woodwind players, 1 trombone (doubling bass trombone), 1 French horn in F, 1 trumpet in B flat, 1 violin, 1 cello and a player playing both percussion and a drum kit.